dotnet/designs/accepted/2020/or-greater-defines/or-greater-defines.md

 The new symbols will make it easier to write code that doesn't need to be updated each time the project's `TargetFramework`/`TargetFrameworks` property is changed.
-For example, let's say you want a new code path that is triggered for .NET 6.0 and higher.
+For example, let's say you want a new code path that is triggered for .NET 6.0 and greater.
 This could either be a new API you want to call or relying on a new behavior.
 Today, you need to write code like that but you need to consider what version TFMs your project is targeting.
 Let's say you target .NET Framework 4.6.1, .NET Core 3.1, and .NET 5.